Beth likes living life in the slow lane. She takes time to enjoy the little things in life.

 Electric Toothbrush vs. Manual Toothbrush

 I used to think an electric toothbrush was an expensive indulgence, but I changed my mind after being persuaded to try one by my dental hygienist.
 I noticed the difference immediately.
 My teeth felt very smooth and clean, just like they’d been freshly cleaned by a professional.
 As the months went by, my dentist started to praise the condition of my teeth.
 Whereas before I used to need a filling every couple of years or so, I haven’t needed one at all since switching to the electric brush.
+I use an Oral-B Pro 1000 rechargeable electric toothbrush.
+There are more expensive versions available, but I find this starter model is excellent and keeps my teeth clean and healthy.
+The small head can get into all the nooks and crannies around the teeth.
+The brush-head moves very fast, and removes three times more plaque than a manual brush.

 What Causes Tooth Decay?